Interpreting Media Constructions of Samsui Women in Singapore

 In the preceding three sections, I have demonstrated how samsui women are presented through the categories of Cantonese migrant women, pioneers and feminists, and elderly in need of help.
 I indicate here a combination of some if not all of these categories to illustrate how their identity has been presented in the media as a kind of template which has been developed and put together from the previous three categories of identity production.

-In a chapter on “Older Women: Planning for the Golden Years” included in A Woman’s Place: The Story of Singapore Women (Wong & Leong, 1993), samsui women have been described as follows:
+In the chapter, “Older Women: Planning for the Golden Years”, in A Woman’s Place: The Story of Singapore Women (Wong & Leong, 1993), samsui women have been described as follows:

 Similar descriptions can be found in another piece of writing produced by the Singapore Contractors Association Ltd (SCAL), titled “Tribute to our History”: